How to Host A Virtual Event For Your Community

 However, if you’re trying to keep the cost ultra-low, you can always opt for free or trial versions of Zoom or Microsoft Teams depending on the event and how many people there are in your community.
 This is something that you can’t get away with if you’re holding an in-person event unless you have connections that can land you a free space.

-While cost effectiveness is one perk of holding a virtual event over an in-person one, the fact that it’s easier to plan and organize is also a great advantage.
-Booking times that work for speakers to come into a city, organizing food, supplies, venues and more can be very time-consuming, stressful and often hard if you’re a one-person-show.
-Virtual events mean that people with low-budgets or small teams can still host an event to connect with their community.
+While cost-effectiveness is one perk of holding a virtual event over an in-person one, the fact that it’s easier to plan and organize is also a great advantage.
+Booking times that work for speakers to come into a city, and organizing food, supplies, venues, and more can be very time-consuming, stressful, and often hard if you’re a one-person show.
+Virtual events mean that people with low budgets or small teams can still host an event to connect with their community.

 4. Only limited by your creativity